ThomasDickey/esctest-snapshots/README.txt

   Do not run any tests; instead, print the list of matching tests (per --include and --expected-terminal) that have known bugs.
 This is useful when looking for looking for bugs to fix in your terminal.

---disable-xterm-checksum-bug
-xterm's implementation of DECRQCRA (fixed in patch 315, early 2015) contained a bug.
-DECRQCRA is essential to these tests.
-By default, a workaround for the bug is used in case an old version of xterm is tested.

 --include=regex
 Only tests whose name matches "regex" will be run.